OrbusNeich: History

-Neich Medical, with its headquarters in Hong Kong, China, established its manufacturing facilities in Shenzhen, China, in 2000 to begin the research and development of interventional medical devices, including balloon catheters.
+Neich Medical was founded in 2000 by Mr. Teddy Chien.
+Neich Medical, with its headquarters in Hong Kong, China, established its manufacturing facilities in Shenzhen, China, to begin the research and development of interventional medical devices, including balloon catheters.
+It received the first regulatory approval for its balloon catheter from PMDA in September in 2001.

-By 2001, the company had obtained license approval for the sale of its first balloon catheter product in China and the European Union markets.
-Other balloon catheters soon followed.

 Neich Medical continued its international expansion in 2005 by acquiring its longstanding partner Orbus Medical Technologies Inc., a company with strong ties in the European medical community, whose main business was the research and development of interventional medical devices, pioneering the design of the dual helical coronary stent platform, thus forming OrbusNeich Medical.